Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/solutions_folder/solutions.md

 ## Can't get enough BioNetGen?

 **Exercise 1:**
-You should know the molecules involved (`molecule types`), reactions and reaction rate constants (`reaction rules`), the initial conditions (`seed species`), the quantities you are interested in observing (`observables`), your simulation methods and time steps.
+You should know the molecules involved (`molecule types`), reactions and reaction rate constants (`reaction rules`), the initial conditions (`species`), the quantities you are interested in observing (`observables`), your simulation methods and time steps.
 Compartments and parameters should also be considered if applicable.

 **Exercise 2:**
 The complete code (you can download a completed BioNetGen file here: <a href="../_pages/chemotaxis/solutions_folder/exercise_polymorization.bngl" download="exercise_polymerization.bngl">exercise_polymerization.bngl</a>):